AlexHego/DL-pixel-classification/README.md

 VI.
 Sparse annotations and training
 ------
-## VI.
-Sparse Annotations and Training
----

 Open the notebook **`02_Training_sparse_label.ipynb`** and run the script.
 This will launch **Napari**, where you will draw sparse annotations and begin the training process.

-> **Note**:
+**Note**:
-> This repository uses **sparse labeling**, meaning that not every pixel needs to be labeled.
+This repository uses **sparse labeling**, meaning that not every pixel needs to be labeled.
 However, it is important to label **some background pixels** to differentiate between actual background and unlabeled regions.

 ### Labeling Guidelines: